Fatmike-GH/PELoader/README.md

 ### PE Loader Project

 The key aspect of the PE loader is its handling of TLS.
 It implements a **TlsCallbackProxy** to forward TLS callbacks to the target executable.
 Additionally, the **PELoader::LoadPE** method performs some additional steps for TLS initialization.
-I recommend to have a closer look on of the following methods within the PE loader:
+I recommend to have a closer look on the following methods within the PE loader:

 - InitializeTlsIndex
 - InitializeTlsData